KNXiON Logo Rebrand

 Challenges Faced: 🤔

-• I had troubles displaying the feeling I wanted to convey.
-I looked at various tech websites-such as Best Buy, Visions Canada, The Source, Canadian Tire-to get a sense of what similarities they had.
-I needed to know which components were most prominent in all of those websites and how similar they laid some of the elements out.
+• I had troubles displaying the tone of voice I wanted to convey.
+I looked at various tech websites – such as Best Buy, Visions Canada, The Source, Canadian Tire – to get a sense of what similarities they had.
+I needed to know which components were most prominent in their websites and get a sense of the lay out of their elements.

-• Along with the logo, the colour scheme was already pre-done and given to us.
-With that, I had to plan out where each colour would suit best since I’m unable to change them.
+• Considering the logo and the colour scheme was already given to us, I had to plan out where each colour would suit best since I am unable to change them.
+I tried using colour theory and design techniques to test them out.

-• At the time, I still had a small knowledge in coding.
-So, coding the website will be difficult and I had to keep in mind responsiveness too.
+• At the time, I still had a small knowledge in back-end web development.
+So, coding the website became a challenge; I had to keep in mind responsiveness too.

 Medium-Fidelity Wireframes